Panmoni/yapbay/docs/plan.md

 ## fix

-- still failing to clear the page when auth is lost
+- dig into the transactions and the data being returned to clear some of these unknown results and get more complete data

 - still not updating trade page when trade is updated